 It goes without saying that here at Living Soils have a massive interest in soil!!
 Getting your substrate right by developing and sustaining a strong, healthy microbial population is key to successful organic cultivation.

 We recommend using soil as your base, rather than coco - our products do work in coco but, as we are all about using the power of microbes to feed your plant, and as coco contains little or no microbial life, it means you have to work harder to get the same result.
 Another advantage of using soil for our products is that it's better at retaining nutrients than other media’s.

 Helping your roots

 In order for your plants to grow and thrive they need a good mix of both water and oxygen at the roots at all times: too much water and the roots can't get enough oxygen but if there's not enough water they can be injured from drying out too quickly.
 What gets the best results for growing your plant is a soil with a light texture that is good at retaining water - but not too much!

 What also really helps with getting oxygen to the roots of your plants is using a breathable pot (see here for our page explaining the benefits of these compared to standard plastic pots).

-BioBizz Light Mix is an ideal potting soil for organic gardeners who want to have control over the growing process through the application of liquid fertilisers.
+BioBizz Light-Mix is an ideal potting soil for organic gardeners who want to have control over the growing process through the application of dry amendments.
 With a low dose of fertiliser, it ensures a fast development of roots and vigorous new growth.
 The soil composition is ideal for optimum drainage throughout the medium, which is essential for usage with automatic watering systems.